What’s the Big Obsession With Doors?

 The “hard product,” to borrow industry parlance for the suite itself, was comfy and spacious.
 The layout is the common 1-2-1 herringbone, each seat with an oversized tray table and 24-inch video screen.
 (And I love the way Cathay’s headsets, while not bluetooth, are pre-plugged, with the attachment point hidden neatly away in a small amenities closet.)

 What impressed me most, though, was the level of privacy.
-If you’re in the center section, as I was, a sliding panel closes you off from your neighbor, while on the aisle side your upper body sits deep within the sculpted shoulder wing.
+If you’re in the center section, as I was, a moveable panel closes you off from your neighbor, while on the aisle side your upper body sits deep within the sculpted shoulder wing.

 It wasn’t until halfway through the flight that I realized there also was a sliding door.
 And I had to wonder, why bother?
 There was more than ample privacy as it was.
 With the seat in the bed position, there was barely two feet of open space, roughly at the position of your knees or mid-thigh.
 From Cathay’s point of view, is installing doors really worth the extra weight and mechanical complexity?